 If there is a reason to give your child fluoride supplements, your dentist or doctor will recommend them.
-If you use drops, dilute them with water (follow instructions on package) and squirt them on the teeth.
+If you use drops, dilute them with water and follow instructions on package.
 Tell your child not to swallow the drops.

 - Community Paediatrics Committee